The importance of properly held board meetings

 The articles will specify a procedure for convening and conducting the meeting, including the number of directors that must be present (a quorum).
 In some circumstances, however, a director may not be entitled to be counted as part of that quorum.
-If a director has an interest in a transaction being considered, to the extent that it is likely to give rise to a conflict of interest, they will have to declare the nature and extent of that interest to the other directors, and, under the articles, may not be permitted to vote on the transaction in which they have an interest or to count in the quorum for the meeting to be validly held.
+If a director has an interest in a proposed transaction with the company, they will have to declare the nature and extent of that interest to the other directors, and, under the articles, may not be permitted to vote on the transaction or to count in the quorum for the meeting to be validly held.
 If there are not enough remaining directors to form a quorum under the articles, it may be necessary to hold a shareholders meeting.

 The company is legally required to keep minutes of all board meetings.
 These minutes should accurately record all resolutions and decisions, and preferably contain some indication of the facts that the directors took into consideration when reaching those decisions.